Precious-Ugwuadu/Azure-Network-Protocols/README.md

 </p>
 <p>
-To begin, start by creating a Resource Group to organize your resources.
+You can start by creating a Resource Group to organize your resources.
 Create a Windows 10 VM and allow it to set up a new Virtual Network and Subnet.
 Next, create a Linux (Ubuntu) VM using the same Resource Group and the same Virtual Network/Subnet.
 Use a username and password for Linux authentication so both VMs can connect on the same network.